niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 .. literalinclude:: abin_sample/sample_files/sample_orca_job.sh.jinja
    :language: jinja

-where the module to load has been replaced by ``{{ set_env }}`` and the command to execute the program has been replaced by ``{{ command }}``.
+where the modules to load have been replaced by ``{{ set_env }}`` and the command to execute the program has been replaced by ``{{ command }}``.
 With this, it becomes possible to load and run the same program on another SLURM cluster, where the module and/or the command might be different.

 As long as we know what the job script must look like, we can define a template for pretty much any job on any cluster with any job scheduler.